Kobby6-lang/Dino-Game/README.md

 Create a C# script called "AnimatedSprite"

-Then add in a public spite with an array bracket named sprites and private sprite renderer named spriteRenderer ,,,
+Then add in a public spite with an array bracket named sprites and private sprite renderer named spriteRenderer

+An array is like a check list for items or objects.

+Sprite renderer allows to add in our sprites we made.

+The code below is saying a public sprite with an array saying allow you to add in the sprites animation

+Calling the sprite renderer so it all works.
+,,,

     public Sprite[] sprites;